-- budget guidance issued by the Mayor - budget development by functional bodies and both parts of the GLA - budget submissions scrutinised and approved by the functional bodies before formal submission to the Mayor - Mayor's draft budget proposals considered, prepared and issued for public consultation - scrutiny by the Assembly's Budget and Performance Committee throughout the process.
+- · Budget Guidance issued by the Mayor - budget development by functional bodies and both parts of the GLA - budget submissions scrutinised and approved by the functional bodies before formal submission to the Mayor - Mayor's Draft Budget proposals considered, prepared and issued for public consultation - scrutiny by the Assembly's Budget and Performance Committee throughout the process.

-The Mayor issued guidance in July 2022 to the Greater London Authority and the functional bodies for preparing their budget submissions.
+The Mayor issued guidance, in July 2023, to the GLA and the five functional bodies ("the GLA Group") for preparing their budget submissions.
 The guidance sought to ensure that the Mayor's budget proposals were an accurate reflection of his priority aims and objectives within available resources and also covered how equalities and environmental impacts, specifically on climate change, should be considered in the budget proposals.

-There have been meetings and other consultation between functional bodies and GLA officers and these provided a vehicle to:
+There have been meetings and other consultation between the functional bodies and GLA officers and these provided a vehicle to:

-- review delivery of the 2022-23 budget and to judge outcomes - direct the 2023-24 budget process, ensuring that it remains valid and responsive to emerging needs and that budget information reflects the Mayor's priorities - ensure that as far as practical there would be consistency and integration across the GLA Group on relevant issues - ensure that each body's submission was delivered as required - ensure that the submissions could be readily consolidated into the Mayor's budget proposals and issued for consultation.
+- review delivery of the 2023-24 budget and to judge outcomes - direct the 2024-25 budget process, ensuring that it remains valid and responsive to emerging needs and that budget information reflects the Mayor's priorities - ensure that, as far as practical, there would be consistency and integration across the GLA Group on relevant issues - ensure that each body's submission was delivered as required and where that was not possible, that GLA officers were informed in a timely fashion - ensure that the submissions could be readily consolidated into the Mayor's budget proposals and issued for consultation.

-Throughout the process careful consideration has been given to the projected resource provision including responding to and taking into account government consultations and announcements.
+Throughout the process, careful consideration has been given to the projected resource provision, including responding to and taking into account government consultations and announcements.